chence08/quantnet/cpp notes.md

 A compound type is a type that is defined in terms of another type.

 ### 2.3.1 References

+# 12. Dynamic Memory

+Static memory is used for local `static` objects, for class `static` data members, and for variables defined outside any function.

+Stack memory is used for non`static` objects defined inside functions.

+Objects allocated in static or stack memory are automatically created and destroyed by the compiler.
+Stack objects exist only while the block in which they are defined is executing; `static` objects are allocated before they are used, and they are destroyed when the program ends.

+In additional to static or stack memory, every program also has a pool of memory that it can use.
+This memory is referred to as the **free store** or **heap**.
+Programs use the heap for objects that they **dynamically allocate**--that is, for objects that the program allocates at run time.
+The program controls the lifetime of dynamic objects our code must explicitly destroy such objects when they are no longer needed.

+## 12.1 Dynamic Memory and Smart Pointers

+- `new`: allocates, and optionally initializes, an object in dynamic memory and returns a pointer to that object.
+- `delete`: takes a pointer to a dynamic object, destroys that object, and frees the associated memory.
+- If we forget to free the memory, we have a **memory leak**.
+- If we free the memory when there are still pointers referring to that memory, we have a pointer that refers to memory that is no longer valid.

+1. `shared_ptr`: allows multiple pointers to refer to the same object
+2. `unique_ptr`: "owns" the object to which it points
+3. `weak_ptr`: weak reference to an object managed by a `shared_ptr`

+### 12.1.1 The `shared_ptr` Class

+Smart pointers are templates.

 # 13 Copy Control